 Augsburg Women Engaged (AWE) is a catalyst for tapping the potential for women to connect, learn, and give.
 We believe all women have knowledge, experience, and resources to share.
 Therefore, alumnae are invited to make meaningful connections with and for Augsburg’s AWEsome women by participating with an AWE Action Team.
 We welcome participation in whatever way best suits your interests, circumstances, and availability.

 Auggie in the Classroom (formerly Auggie in Residence)

 The Auggie in Residence program is a wonderful way for alumni and friends of the college to share their professional expertise and vocation through skills-based volunteerism.
 This flexible program provides the community an opportunity to connect with current students, faculty, and staff in a variety of settings from speaking to a class to having lunch with a student organization.
-If your business or corporation would like to get involved with an Augsburg classroom or campus project, please contact Amanda Scherer of our Corporate Relations team at email@example.com.
+If your business or corporation would like to get involved with an Augsburg classroom or campus project, please contact Lee George in Corporate Relations at email@example.com.